 - Usually, almost all the different species of this snake, such as the African variety, American variety, red variety and others, have a head that is triangular in shape and is quite broad.

-- The head of the bush viper snake is in typical cases larger than the size of the neck.
+- The head of this snake is in typical cases larger than the size of the neck.

 - This makes the head of the bush viper look distinctly different from the neck.

 - Also, the crown of the bush viper snake is usually covered with small and smooth scales.

 - In almost all the types of bush vipers, the eyes are quite large and the pupils are elliptical in shape.

 - This kind of pupil not only makes it easier for these snakes to be able to see in the dark, making it easier for them to find their prey while they are on a hunt.

 - Also, one thing that is quite noticeable in the location of the eyes on the bush viper snake is the fact that their eyes are separated from the area of the mouth along the upper jaw by about 1 to 3 rows of scales.

 - There is also a separation of the eyes from the nasal area by about 2 to 3 scales.

 - The bush viper snake has a slender, compressed body.